DEFRA/ffc-development-guide/docs/developer-laptop-setup/install-detect-secrets.md

 ### Currently cloned FFC git repositories

-Set up the `pre-commit` git hook to run `detect-secrets` by run the following command **in every FFC repository you have cloned on your system**:
+Set up the `pre-commit` git hook to run `detect-secrets` by running the following command **in every FFC repository you have cloned on your system**:

 ```
 pre-commit install